 The Pilgrims worked to build a new settlement for several months after they first landed.
 This required them to ferry back and forth from their temporary living quarters on the Mayflower.
 During their first winter in Massachusetts, the spread of sickness and starvation claimed the lives of about half of the company.
 Circumstances didn’t start to improve much until Native Americans came to their aid and taught them how to grow and gather food.

 There is one main lesson to learn from this hardship: humility.

 The Pilgrims didn’t just try to survive and do everything on their own.
 When the Native Americans found them, they didn’t refuse help and assistance.

 No matter how long your cleaning business has been around, it’s important to accept the assistance and guidance of mentors and outside resources like conferences or trade shows.
 Especially when certain areas of your business might be suffering.

-CleanTelligent Software offers many services to help cleaning businesses be more successful, such as coaching, mobile inspections, and work orders.
+CleanTelligent Software offers many services to help cleaning businesses be more successful, such as mobile inspections and work orders.
 Learn about our cleaning business software on our solutions page!